elekt/FractAll/README.md

 Or you can use the IDE of your choice.

 <h2>Usage</h2>
-+ : zoom in
+'+' : zoom in

-- : zoom out
+'-' : zoom out

-q : increase the max iteration for 1 pixel w : decrease the max iteration for 1 pixel arrows : moving the center left mouse click : make the center position
+'q' : increase the max iteration for 1 pixel

+'w' : decrease the max iteration for 1 pixel

+arrows : moving the center

+left mouse click : make the center position

 ![Mandelbrot 0](http://i.imgur.com/HPrjmCJ.jpg)